-Larry R. Williams is the president of the Law Office of Larry R. Williams, PLLC where he practices in the areas of personal injury including car accidents in Nashville, Social Security disability, business, probate, and real estate law.
+Larry R. Williams is the founder of the Law Office of Larry R. Williams, PLLC and built his practice focusing on personal injury cases including car accidents in Nashville, Social Security disability, business, probate, and real estate law.
 He received his B.S. degree from Middle Tennessee State University and his law degree from Nashville School of Law in 1974.
-Larry has been in private practice in Nashville for the more than 32 years.
+Larry has been in private practice in Nashville for the more than 40 years.
 He was an instructor at the Nashville School of Law for 22 years teaching Local Government and Evidence; currently an Emeritus Faculty member with the school.
+In 2017 Larry was honored by the Nashville School of Law as a Distinguished Alumni at the school’s annual recognition dinner.

 Larry is active in bar association programs.
 He is a member of, former First Vice-President, and former member of the Board of Directors of the Nashville Bar Association.
 He is also a member of the Tennessee Bar Association.
 He is a Sustaining Member of the Association of Trial Lawyers of America and a member of the Tennessee Trial Lawyers Association and former member of the National Organization of Social Security Claimants’ Representatives.
 He has been certified as a Civil Trial Specialist by the National Board of Trial Advocacy from 1996 to 2006.
 Larry also frequently lectured at CLE seminars on evidence and civil trial procedure topics.